deresz/hashmods/README.md

 ```

 Guess what hash you would get with autoruns ?
 You are right, the hash of rundll32.exe :-) Hope it's clear now.

+Does not seem to work with Windows 10.